MissionMarsFourthHorizon/operation-remote-resupply/Module 4/Operation Remote Resupply, Part 4.md

     }
 	```

-That may seem like a lot of code, however notice how the platform-specific code to access Azure Mobile SDK services is virtually identical in every project.
-Since the Xamarin Forms platform compiles as native platform code, you can now easily call methods in your shared code to sign users in and out of the mobile service, as well as access the activity and telemetry services you created earlier in the mobile service backend.
+That may seem like a lot of code, but notice that the platform-specific code that calls the Azure Mobile Client SDK is virtually identical in every project.
+You can now call methods from shared code to sign users in and out of the mobile service.
+All that's missing is a UI for signing in and out.

 <a name="Exercise6"></a>
-## Exercise 6: Call Mobile App services from a Xamarin Forms app ##
+## Exercise 6: Update Drone Lander to authenticate users and record landings ##

-With an Azure Mobile App created, authentication configured, and backend data and logic created and published, accessing theses mobile services is as easy as adding a few lines of code to your user interface and common logic.
+In this exercise, you will update the Drone Lander app to allow users to authenticate using their Microsoft accounts, and to record the results of each landing attempted by authenticated users in the mobile service's database.
+You will also add a page to the app that shows a summary of landing attempts.

 1. Right-click the "Data" folder in the **DroneLander (Portable)** project and add a new class file named **ActivityItem.cs**.
 Then replace the contents of the file with the following code: